 How To Make Snow

 Val d’Isère however, is ready.
 Obviously it already has a major advantage.
 Standing at 1850m elevation, the town and its ski area are far more likely to experience snow than its lower down counterparts.
-But as the average snow/rain limit for the season creeps up year on year, the powers that be have another trick up their sleeve that doesn’t require much input from Mother Nature.
+But as the average snow/rain limit for the season creeps up year on year, the powers that be have another trick up their sleeve that only requires a little input from Mother Nature.
 With a plentiful supply of water, a little air and a negative atmospheric temperature, Val d’Isère Télépheriques is doing what Science Fiction writers predicted back in the 70s: making their own weather.
-Although you’ll almost certainly have moaned over receiving a face-full of snow from the cannons, it probably hasn’t crossed your mind the amount of work that goes into producing “fake” snow.
+Although you’ll almost certainly have moaned about receiving a face-full of snow from the cannons, it probably hasn’t crossed your mind the amount of work that goes into producing “fake” snow.
 The word snow here is actually a misnomer as Pierre Mattis explained on a backstage visit to the snow-making facilities.
-Because what they are making is neither snow nor ice nor water, but a combination of the three.
-The easiest way of explaining this is by comparing a microscopic image of a snowflake alongside a molecule of what is produced by the snow cannons.
+Because what they are making is neither snow, nor ice, nor water, but a combination of the three.
+The easiest way to explain this is by comparing a microscopic image of a snowflake with a molecule of what is produced by the snow cannons.
 Essentially, the resulting substance is a globule of water encased in a sheath of ice.

 Mattis and his team meet with the Pisteurs once a week to establish which runs on the ski area are in need of top ups.
 This decision making process is now greatly aided by measuring devices on pistebashers that gauge the snow depth directly beneath them.
 If required, each cannon can produce 100 cubic meters of snow.
 But whilst the raw materials to produce such a vast quantity of artificial snow may only be water and air, the energy cost of pumping them both out at pressure is large.
 Despite huge improvements to the devices’ efficiency in recent years, each still guzzles energy at a rate comparable to running a boiler for a family home for a year.